iitmbsc-student-projects/gate-da/dbms/bank/question-031.md

 ![](./q31.png)

-1. names of girl students with the highest marks
+- [ ] names of girl students with the highest marks
-2. names of girl students with more marks than some boy student
+- [ ] names of girl students with more marks than some boy student
-3. names of girl students with marks not less than some boy student
+- [ ] names of girl students with marks not less than some boy student
-4. names of girl students with more marks than all the boy students
+- [ ] names of girl students with more marks than all the boy students

 ::: {.callout-note title="Answer" collapse=true}

 <!-- Answer here -->
+- [ ] names of girl students with the highest marks
+- [ ] names of girl students with more marks than some boy student
+- [ ] names of girl students with marks not less than some boy student
+- [ ] names of girl students with more marks than all the boy students

 :::